Accommodations for 2023 In-School Digital AP Exams

 Auditory, Amplification/FM System

-Students can use their FM system.
+Students approved for this accommodation may use their FM system.

 Accommodations with No Exam System Requirements